 Kim is an associate in the litigation and zoning and land use departments.
 She represents a variety of clients, including condominium associations, developers, and individual homeowners.
 Kim’s practice focuses primarily on real estate litigation, with an emphasis on zoning and land use matters.
 She also represents clients on a variety of real estate permitting matters and frequently appears before municipal boards to permit projects and to represent the interests of abutters and neighborhood groups.

-Kim has been a member of the Falmouth Zoning Board of Appeals since 2014 and currently serves as the Board’s Chairman.
+Kim has been a member of the Falmouth Zoning Board of Appeals since 2014.
+She previously served as the Board’s Chairman and currently serves as the Clerk.
 She is a member of the Real Estate Bar Association, where she is Co-Chair of the Strategic Communications Committee, and a member of the Rhode Island Bar Association.
 Kimberly is also an active member of the Community Associations Institute of New England.

 Kimberly gained previous legal experience as an associate at a law firm specializing in representing condominium associations throughout Massachusetts and Rhode Island.
 Prior to that, she interned for the Honorable Harry M. Grossman at the Massachusetts Land Court.
 During law school, Kimberly served as a technical editor for the New England Law Review.

 - ▪ J.D., New England School of Law, cum laude (2012)

 - ▪ Rhode Island

 - ▪ United States District Court, District of Massachusetts